tda-qchem/tda-qchem-explorations/docs/bivariate_ED_BNP_homemorphisms.md

-# Exploring correlations between the electron density, the molecular electrostatic potential, and the bare nuclear potential in simple molecules
+# Exploring correlations between the electron density and the bare nuclear potential in simple molecules

 # Pipeline description

-This example applies the TDA tools for the bivariate analysis of selected molecular descriptors, including the molecular electrostatic potential (MESP), the bare nuclear potential (BNP), the electron density (ED), the reduced density gradient (RDG) and the electron density laplacian (L(ED)) of a few simple molecules.
+This example applies the TDA tools for the bivariate analysis of selected molecular descriptors, including the bare nuclear potential (BNP) and the electron density (ED) of a few simple molecules.

 Data is generated in the `DIRAC` software, the topological analysis is performed in the `TTK` software.